-What Is Collateral & Do I Need It For A Business Loan?
+What Is Collateral For A Business Loan?

 Can I Get A Business Loan Without Collateral?

-Signing a personal guarantee means that all owners (generally anyone with a 20% or more stake in the business) acknowledge they will be held personally responsible for repayment.
-In other words, personal assets can be seized to pay the debt owed if you default on a loan and have signed a personal guarantee.
-Additionally, the lender can take legal action if needed.
-In this scenario, collections, missed payments, late payments, or defaults will appear on the personal credit reports of the owners.
+If you sign a personal guarantee, your personal assets can be seized to pay the remainder of the debt owed if you default on a loan.
+Additionally, a lender can take legal action against borrowers if needed.
+Keep in mind that a personal guarantee also means that collections, missed payments, late payments, or defaults will appear on the personal credit report of the signers.

-For some business loans, a UCC-1 blanket lien might also be required.
 A blanket lien gives a lender the legal right to seize any and all of the borrower’s assets if the loan isn’t paid.
+In addition to tangible business assets like existing inventory and equipment, a lender can also seize your accounts receivables and even your future inventory.

 Each lender will have their own policies about what type of collateral can be used to secure a loan.
-In general, however, anything of value can be used to back a loan.
+In general, any business asset that has value and can be sold by the lender to pay off the loan if necessary can be considered collateral.

 Common types of collateral for small business loans include: